kelvinlim/tetrad_polyglot/README.md

 This has been tested on:
 1. macOS
 2. ubuntu 20.04
+3. Windows 10 under WSL (Windows Subsystem for Linux)
-3. Windows 11 under WSL (Windows Subsystem for Linux)
+4. Windows 11 under WSL (Windows Subsystem for Linux)

 In vscode, be sure you have the extensions installed for Dev Containers and Python; both from Microsoft